 Symptoms may be flu-like, ranging from mild to severe, and include:

-Person-to-person spread is occurring, although it’s unclear exactly how it is transmitted and how easily the virus spreads between people.
+Person-to-person (community) spread is occurring, although it is unclear exactly how it is transmitted and how easily the virus spreads among people.

 Steps NJCU Has Taken:

-Since the discovery, NJCU has postponed all trips to China until the Centers for Disease Control (CDC) reports that the virus is no longer a threat.
-In addition, the University is advising students, faculty, or staff who have recently traveled to China on education abroad trips or on vacation for the holiday break to see their primary doctor immediately if they begin to experience flu-like symptoms.
+Since the discovery, NJCU has postponed all travel abroad programs until the Centers for Disease Control (CDC) reports that the virus is no longer a threat.
+In addition, the University is advising students, faculty, or staff who have recently traveled on education abroad trips or on vacation for the holiday break to see their primary doctor immediately if they begin to experience flu-like symptoms and in some cases, to self-quarantine.

 NJCU is coordinating with Hudson Regional Health Commission, NJ Department of Health, the Office of the President, the Office of the Provost, the NJCU Health and Wellness Center, the Global Initiatives Unit and other university stakeholders regarding response.